-This kind of therapy is the most common one employed by chiropractors, whether they’re treating whiplash or not.
+- Specific Spinal Manipulation – This kind of therapy is the most common one employed by chiropractors, whether they’re treating whiplash or not.
 They will identify subluxations and then restore motion and alignment to the area by applying a gentle thrusting technique that stretches soft tissue and triggers the nervous system to bring the area back into normal alignment.

-This modality is a non-thrusting method of manipulation to treat herniated discs, which may occur in conjunction with whiplash.
+- Flexion-Distraction – This modality is a non-thrusting method of manipulation to treat herniated discs, which may occur in conjunction with whiplash.
 It involves the chiropractor slowly “pumping” the area of the disc with his hands rather than putting direct pressure on it, thus encouraging the disc to heal and fall back into place.

-Another non-thrusting technique many chiropractors utilize involves instrument assistance, or the use of a hand-held medical device to apply force to the area without thrusting the spine back into place, which might be too intense in some cases.
+- Instrument Assistance – Another non-thrusting technique many chiropractors utilize involves instrument assistance, or the use of a hand-held medical device to apply force to the area without thrusting the spine back into place, which might be too intense in some cases.

-To supplement these spinal adjustment techniques, your chiropractor may also employ some muscle therapy treatment methods into your care as well.
+To supplement these spinal adjustment techniques, your chiropractor may also employ some muscle therapy treatment methods in your care as well.
 This usually involves manual (touch) therapy to alleviate muscle or ligament pain and reduce inflammation in the joints caused by misalignments or injuries.
 Some of the most common muscle therapy treatments include:

-Therapeutic massage takes the stretching above one step further, focusing on increasing blood flow to the area by massaging and encouraging healthy relationships between all tissues and muscles in the area.
+- Massage – The therapeutic massage takes the stretching above one step further, focusing on increasing blood flow to the area by massaging and encouraging healthy relationships between all tissues and muscles in the area.
 This greatly reduces inflammation and promotes a sense of overall relaxation – which most patients desperately need after suffering whiplash!

-The chiropractor may employ an ultrasound into your treatment if you have intense stiffness or spasms in your neck from the whiplash.
+- Ultrasound – The chiropractor may employ an ultrasound into your treatment if you have intense stiffness or spasms in your neck from the whiplash.
 Ultrasound therapy involves sending sound waves through your muscle tissue, which creates heat in the area and increases blood flow.
 This increases blood circulation in the area, thus decreasing pain, stiffness, and spasms.

 Depending on how severe your case is ,your chiropractor may also recommend a supplemental physical therapy regimen if the injury needs to be healed through modalities beyond the ones mentioned above.
-Physical therapy can be done in conjunction with chiropractic care for whiplash, so you’ll have the most comprehensive care possible and heal as quickly as you can.
+Physical therapy can be done in conjunction with chiropractic care for whiplash, so you’ll have the most comprehensive treatment possible and heal as quickly as you can.